Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 How much do I get?

-To work out how much you should receive, the government will calculate the average of your trading profit across the years you traded during the 2016/17, 2017/18 and 2018/19 tax years (that is, it adds up your trading profits then divides by the number of years you traded in).
+To work out how much you should receive for each grant, the government will calculate the average of your trading profit across the years you traded during the 2016/17, 2017/18 and 2018/19 tax years (that is, it adds up your trading profits then divides by the number of years you traded in).

 Then it produces a monthly figure from this by dividing by 12.
-This figure is then multiplied by three and the government will then give you a grant of 80% of that amount, capped at £7,500.
+This figure is multiplied by three and the government will give you a grant of either 80% (capped at £7,500) or 70% (capped at £6,570) of that amount, depending on which SEISS grant you’re applying for.

 If any of your Self Assessment returns have been amended or had a contract settlement applied after 6pm on 26 March 2020, the government will use the earlier, unamended version(s) for its calculations.

-The grant is taxed, just like your regular income.
-In other words, the income must be declared along with other income sources in your 2020/21 Self Assessment tax return.
+The grants are taxed, just like your regular income.
+In other words, the income must be declared along with other income sources in your Self Assessment tax return.

-You will then pay any tax due as you would usually, but you can also offset losses against it too, as usual.
+You will then pay any tax due as you would usually, but you can also offset losses against them too, as usual.

-If you claim tax credits, the grant will need to be listed in your tax credit claim as income.
+If you claim tax credits, the grants will need to be listed in your tax credit claim as income.

 If you are subject to a loan charge, the average trading profits of tax years 2016/17 and 2017/18 are used to calculate what you’ll receive (or 2017/18 if you didn’t trade across 2016/17).